How to Roll Sushi

-- Dips your hand into the water and get the top of the nori damp.
+- Dips your hand into the water and wet the top of the nori.

 - Quickly continue rolling until the nori meets the nori and seals itself.
 Be sure to move quickly, if the seaweed dries out on the top it will look sloppy and possibly won’t seal right.

-- Again, give the roll a few moments to dry and then proceed to cutting.
+- Again, give the roll a few moments to dry, and then proceed to cut.
 Traditionally, the Futomaki is cut into 10 pieces.